kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

 the bindings are settled, then rotate `cowboys` and `sheriffs` onto fresh identities at leisure, and finally delete the stale `wildwest` secret.

+### Authorization: rotation is a platform-owned capability, not an export-owner one

+The disruptive primitive in a rotation is not the data copy — it is **step 1 of the
+migrator: fencing consumer LogicalClusters** by setting `core.kcp.io/inactive` on them.
+That fence takes an entire consumer workspace offline (reads included, all resources, not just the bound group/resource — see the migrator flow).
+An actor able to trigger it across every binding of an export can black out every consumer of that export at will, and loop it.
+This is a consumer-facing DoS vector, so the ability to rotate must sit in the **platform-owner** domain, not be an implicit power of owning an APIExport.

+Two facts about kcp make this enforceable *even against a provider-workspace cluster-admin*, which ordinary "default-deny in the bootstrap RBAC" would not achieve (a local cluster-admin can grant themselves any local verb):

+* **Workspace cluster-admin is scoped to that workspace.** A provider-workspace cluster-admin has no authority in the root workspace and none in any consumer workspace — workspaces are isolation boundaries, not a hierarchy where admin flows down.
+An authorization decision evaluated against **root** is therefore structurally outside a provider-workspace admin's reach, no matter what RBAC they write locally.
+* **The rotation controller is the only lever.** Fencing a consumer means writing `core.kcp.io/inactive` on a LogicalCluster in *another* workspace, which a provider-workspace admin cannot do directly (cross-workspace write, denied).
+Their only route to the fence is the rotation controller (a system actor).
+So gating that one path closes the vector completely — there is no side door.

+The gate is therefore placed **outside the provider workspace**, in two layers:

+1. **Admission on `APIExportIdentityRotation` create** issues a SubjectAccessReview for the *requesting user* against a dedicated verb in the **root** (or a configured platform) workspace — not against the local workspace, so local RBAC (including local cluster-admin) is never consulted.
+This mirrors kcp's existing cross-workspace admission authorization: the workspace content authorizer checks `access`/`admin` on the workspace object in the **parent**, and WorkspaceType selection checks the `use` verb on the type in the type's **own** workspace.
+Rotation points the same kind of check at root.
+2. **Controller re-check (defense in depth).** The requesting user is recorded on the object; the controller re-verifies that user's root-level grant before it fences anything.
+Creation is intent only — a rotation with no platform authorization sits in `Pending` forever.
+So even a bypass at the object layer (finalizer games, direct etcd writes) cannot fence a consumer, because execution is gated independently of creation.

+A provider-workspace cluster-admin can thus freely create the rotation object, self-grant every local verb, and edit it — and it does nothing, because the one authority that matters (`rotate` in root) is one they cannot grant themselves.

+**Delegation.** The platform may grant the root-level rotation permission to a trusted provider via RBAC — for example so a first-party provider can self-serve leaked-secret remediation without filing a platform ticket, which is a security-urgent, provider- initiated operation.
+This is an explicit, auditable, revocable trust decision, *not* something implied by export ownership.
+A delegated provider can then rotate (and, in principle, loop it); that residual capability is intended and bounded by the per-export cooldown and one-active-rotation-per-export invariants below, not a hole.

+> [!IMPORTANT]
+> This holds only while the rotation controller and its admission plugin are the sole
+> path to (a) setting `core.kcp.io/inactive` on a not-owned LogicalCluster and (b) the
+> storage drain.
+By kcp's workspace-isolation model there is no other path; this KEP
+> states that as an explicit security assumption so any future API that could fence a
+> foreign workspace is evaluated against it.

+Defense-in-depth invariants (enforced by admission on `APIExportIdentityRotation`):

+* At most one active rotation per export (already required for correctness).
+* A **minimum interval between completed rotations** of the same export, so even a delegated-but-compromised provider cannot loop rotations into a sustained fence.

 ### Interaction with cross-export permission claims

 Identity is not only a storage key — it is the public token by which **other exports